 The Hong Kong SFO ecosystem sits among the largest and most concentrated globally.
 The combination of multi-generational operating-business wealth, the SFC-regulated framework, the SAR regulatory frame, Mainland-linked capital flows, and longstanding USD-denominated capital infrastructure produced a deep SFO cohort at scale.
 Per UBS Global Family Office 2025, the Hong Kong cohort remains a top-three city-level SFO concentration.
 Per Deloitte family-office research, the cohort's US allocation share is increasing on a multi-year trend.

 Hong Kong families often hold an operating business under one brand (the trading house, property developer, manufacturer, or services firm) and a family-office capital platform under a different brand (often the family name with a "Capital," "Investments," or "Holdings" suffix).
-The Asia-Pacific counterparty reads both layers as related and assigns reputation across them.
+The Asia-Pacific counterparty judges both layers as related and assigns reputation across them.
 The trading-house reputation transfers to the capital platform.
 The capital-platform reputation transfers to the operating business.

 Layer opacity.
-The US allocator reads the capital-platform site, looks for named US co-investments and US LP references, and finds operating-business history.
+The US allocator judges the capital-platform site, looks for named US co-investments and US LP references, and finds operating-business history.
 The operating-business site, viewed by the US M&A counterparty, looks for US revenue and US growth narrative and finds capital-platform allocation talk.
 Each layer leaks the other's content.
 Each layer underweights its own US-facing content.

 US co-investment gap.
 Asia-Pacific co-investment positions are named in detail.
 US co-investments are listed transactionally or as line items.
 The US allocator looks for named US GPs, named US co-investment vehicles, and named US fund LP positions.
-Absent or hidden, the file reads as US-tourist.
+Absent or hidden, the file lands as US-tourist.

 US service-provider absence.
 Hong Kong-only auditor, counsel, and fund administrator.
 The US side wants US-domiciled service providers named where US activity occurs.
-Specialist US counsel and US-domiciled auditor presence on US-side files signal institutional readiness.
+Specialist US counsel and US-domiciled auditor presence on US-side files signal institutional strength.

 | Before rebuild (Hong Kong dual-layer) | After rebuild (US-institutional, both layers) |